-Alex Kayode-Kay graduated from London Met in 2013 with a Film and Broadcast Production BA.
-He is now working as an actor and filmmaker – his TV pilot The Solution has been nominated by Edinburgh TV Festival for a New Voice Test Card Pilot award.
+Alex Kayode-Kay graduated from London Met with a Film and Broadcast Production BA.
+He is now working as an actor and filmmaker – his TV pilot The Solution was nominated by Edinburgh TV Festival for a New Voice Test Card Pilot award.

 Can you explain a bit about The Solution, and what your roles in it have been?

 The Solution is a detective comedy noir, as I like to call it.
 It's about a private detective character (played by myself) who runs a struggling detective agency.
 He then runs into a 12-year-old genius girl who wants to be a detective, and all sorts of hijinks occur.
 It has humour, action, drama... a bit of everything really.
 And I'm especially proud of how diverse the cast is, without the show being about something clichéd like life on a violent estate or whatever.
 Things are getting better, but it's still not as common as it should be to have casts like this on British television in shows that should have broad appeal.
 I'd like to see The Solution move beyond the pilot stage, but I'm happy that it's been recognised by the Edinburgh TV Festival.

 My roles on The Solution have been as lead actor, writer, producer, executive producer, co-director and songwriter.